alexpolt/alexpolt.github.io/src/atomic-data.md

   can help, but they all are not ideal.
 GC needs a stop-the-world pause, hazard pointers require checking all threads, reference counting is a performance hit and might break out of control.

-  Now it is time for me to introduce atomic_data that is a good compromise between having a lock-free data structure and avoiding the ABA and lifetime issues.
+  Now it is time for me to introduce **atomic_data** that is a good compromise between having a lock-free data structure and avoiding the ABA and lifetime issues.

+###atomic_data

+  atomic_data is a variant of RCU (Read-Copy-Update).

+  To make easier to understand how atomic_data works I drew a picture.